cast-org/figuration/docs/layout/grid.md

 {% endexample %}
 </div>

+#### Variable Width Column

-Sometimes it's useful to have a column that lays itself out based on the natural width of its content, especially single line content like inputs, numbers, etc. Using the `col-{breakpoint}-auto` classes, you can guide this behavior as desired.
-This, in conjunction with [horizontal alignment]({{ site.baseurl }}/utilities/flexbox/#horizontal-alignment) utility classes, is very useful for centering layouts with uneven column sizes as viewport width grows.
+Using the `col-{breakpoint}-auto` classes, a column can size itself based on the natural width of its content.
+This can be handy when dealing with single line content like inputs, numbers, etc.  This, in conjunction with [horizontal alignment]({{ site.baseurl }}/utilities/flexbox/#horizontal-alignment) utility classes, is very useful for centering layouts with uneven column sizes as viewport width changes.

 <div class="cf-example-row">
 {% example html %}